a757814283/USBDongle-AudioSwitch/README.md

 **[中文文档 → README_CN.md](README_CN.md)**

-Installed as **USBDongle AudioSwitch** — the name Windows shows in Apps & features, in the Start menu and in Task Manager is that one, in English, whatever language the program itself is running in.

-Watches the HID status reports a USB wireless headset's dongle emits, and switches the Windows default playback device to the headset when it powers **on** and back to the speakers when it powers **off**.
-No manual switching at any point.
+USB Wireless Headset Audio Auto-Switch is a small Windows tray utility that watches the HID status reports a wireless headset's USB dongle emits, and flips the system default playback device accordingly: headphones when the headset powers on, speakers when it powers off — no manual switching, ever.

-This is a C# rewrite of `audio_switch.ps1`: same behaviour, same built-in signatures, but no resident PowerShell process and no dependency on `Get-PnpDevice` or an external `SoundVolumeView.exe`.
-The original script is still in the repository for reference and is copied to the output directory by the build.
+A C# WinForms rewrite of the original audio_switch.ps1: no resident PowerShell process, no Get-PnpDevice, no external SoundVolumeView.exe.
+It talks to IPolicyConfig directly, re-resolves the dongle's device path on every open so moving it to another USB port just works, ships a device picker with live signature/checksum feedback, and installs per-user with no UAC prompt.

 > Inspired by [Meladon90/Audio-Switch](https://github.com/Meladon90/Audio-Switch).